-For certain investment strategies, the index selected as a client's performance benchmark, or screens a client elects to apply to their account, will carry an additional fee for individual client use.
-These fees are documented in writing, and, in most cases, passed on to individual clients.
+For certain investment strategies, the index or investment screen selected by the client and applied to their account, will carry an additional fee for individual client use.
+These fees are documented in writing and, in certain cases, passed on to individual clients.
 These fees are charged on a percentage of client portfolio AUM or a flat fee depending on the screen, index or indexes chosen.
-Fees for the use of an index generally range between 0.01% and 0.10% of client AUM but are subject to change without notice.
+These fees will be documented in writing in a client's agreement.

 The advisory fees charged by Parametric are confirmed in writing in the client's investment advisory agreement with Parametric.
 Fees across all Parametric products are typically charged as a percentage of the client portfolio's AUM as of the last business day of the quarter, but certain clients are billed based on the average month end value or average daily market value of the client's account during the applicable quarter.
-Cash-flows of five percent or greater are factored into the fee calculation.
+Cash flows in excess or certain thresholds may be factored into the fee calculation if agreed upon in writing.
 Parametric may assess a minimum quarterly fee to accounts that do not trade or fall below the stated asset minimum during a given period.
 This minimum account fee is acknowledged in the written client agreement.
 A reporting fee may also be charged to clients requesting enhanced or specialized reporting.
 This reporting fee is usually charged on a monthly basis and added to the quarterly fee.
 Custom fixed-fee pricing, subject to negotiation, is also available for certain additional services.
-Fees are generally payable quarterly in arrears but Parametric and individual clients may agree that such client may pay in advance or on a monthly basis if so desired.
+Fees are generally payable quarterly in arears, but Parametric and individual clients may agree that such client may pay in advance or on a monthly basis if so desired.
 Clients may elect to be billed directly for fees or authorize Parametric to directly bill fees to the client's custodial account.
 If Parametric bills the client's custodian directly, Parametric must have written authorization from the client to invoice the custodial account and the client must receive at least quarterly statements from their custodian in order to comply with regulations.